anishd2022/CricketForecasting/README.md

-# Cricket Forecasting
+# Forecasting Scores in T20 Cricket Games

-- My research project will aims to forecast results of cricket games in terms of runs, wickets, and margins of victory.
-My work will be supervised by Professor Zes.
-I plan to communicate with him on a regular basis over the course of my research project, either over zoom or in person.
-My approach will start off by collecting lots of ball by ball data from thousands of past cricket games from CricInfo.
-From there, I plan to work with the time series data by using algorithms that attempt to distinguish signal from noise in order to build successful models to accurately forecast cricket games.
+-   Working with Professor Dave Zes at UCLA, I took on a STATS 199 undergraduate research project that aimed to forecast the final score in a T20 inning after an arbitrary intervention point sometime earlier in the inning.
+I explored various methods, such as linear regression, ARIMA models, KNN simulations, multi-dimensional robust synthetic control (mRSC), and the R [mactivate](https://cran.r-project.org/web/packages/mactivate/mactivate.pdf) library developed by Prof. Zes.
+I analyzed the accuracy and the pros and cons of each method used.
-- My final deliverable will be a formal research paper detailing my research and results.
+- My final deliverable is a formal research paper detailing my research and results.